 If you discover that internships are not being advertised, you can still apply but you will need to pitch to the Hiring Manager and convince them on why you should be offered an internship position at their practice.
 If you would like some advice on doing that Contact Us and we will be happy to help.

 Have a browse of some internships in the UK here >>

 Volunteering is the act of willingly using your time to work with a cause or mission you are interested in.
 This is usually unpaid, but try not to decline unpaid opportunities especially if you have no experience (if you can afford it).
 Given your work ethic and circumstances, you may eventually be offered a paid position.
 Remember, from volunteering or working you are building an invaluable network and you gain a head start in your field due to on-the-job learning.

 To find volunteering opportunities, you can enquire at various dental practices to seek work shadowing or voluntary work and gain experience.

 For volunteering opportunities in the UK click here >>

 Use online resources to build knowledge in your field.
-Keep abreast with the news, and listen to podcasts or books about your field.
+Keep abreast by reading online resources and listen to podcasts or books about your field.

 YouTube is your best friend.
-There are many videos available teaching you more about Communications.
+There are many videos available teaching you more about Dentistry.
 Find your niche and the information will be easier to research.

 Unsure about what Dentistry is?
 Read our explanatory post here.